rancher/rancher.github.io/rancher/v1.2/en/kubernetes/ingress/index.md

     servicePort: 80
 ```

-In our configuration, the `defaults` and `global` keywords identify the customizable sections and every new parameter should be followed by a new line.
+In our configuration, the `defaults` and `global` keywords identify the customizable sections and should be followed by a new line.
+Every parameter in these sections should be followed by a new line.